-The Security Officers have jurisdiction to operate on Orange Coast College School of Sailing and Seamanship owned or controlled property.
-The patrol jurisdiction of security officers is limited to any buildings or properties owned or controlled by Orange Coast College School of Sailing and Seamanship Campus.
+The Security Officers have jurisdiction to operate on Orange Coast College Waterfront Campus owned or controlled property.
+The patrol jurisdiction of security officers is limited to any buildings or properties owned or controlled by Orange Coast College Waterfront Campus.
 The Orange Coast College Public Safety Dept. maintains a strong working relationship with state and local police agencies, including the Newport Beach Police Department